Kalabhra dynasty: Identification

 According to Kulke and Rothermund, "nothing is known about the origins or tribal affiliations" of the Kalabhras, and their rule is called the "Kalabhra Interregnum".
 They are reviled in texts written centuries later, particularly by Tamil Hindu scholars.
-This has led to the inference that the Kalabhra rulers may have ended grants to Hindu temples and persecuted the Brahmins, and supported Buddhism and Jainism during their rule.
+This has led some scholars to infer that the Kalabhra rulers may have discontinued grants to Hindu temples, possibly because they were originally Jains and strong adherents of Jainism, while also extending support to other Śramaṇic traditions like Buddhism and Ajivika during their rule.
+Other scholars suggest that much of their literary and cultural contribution may have been lost or destroyed during the later Bhakti movement.
 However, the textual support for these conjectures is unclear.
 In support of their possible Jaina patronage, is the 10th-century Jain text on grammar which quotes a poem that some scholars attribute to Acchuta Vikkanta, a Kalabhra king.
 A non-Tamil language Buddhist text Vinayaviniccaya by Buddhadatta was composed in the 5th-century Tamil region.
 According to Shu Hikosaka, Buddhadatta in this Pali language text mentions "Putamarikalam in the Chola country".
 According to Karl Potter in Encyclopedia of Indian Philosophies: Buddhist philosophy from 360 to 650 AD, multiple scholars place the 5th-century Buddhadatta in the Chola kingdom near Kaveri river.
 According to Arunachalam, the Pali manuscripts of this text includes the name Acutavikkante Kalambakulanandane and therefore he states Acutavikkante must have been a Kalabhra king.
 However, the oldest surviving Vinayaviniccaya manuscript in Pali does not have that name, it has Kalabbha.
 This could be Kalabhra.

 Buddhadatta in his manuals (in the Nigamanagātha of Vinayavinicchaya, verse 3179) identifies his patron as follows: